zencart/documentation/content/user/admin/banner_ads.md

 ---
-title: How do I set up and report on banner ads?
+title: How do I set up banners? and report on banner ads?
 description: Banner management in admin
 category: admin
 weight: 10